alexanderholyk/toxic_comment_moderation/README.md

 - Integration Tests: Write tests for your FastAPI endpoints to ensure they work as expected.
 Use pytest.

+Call `pytest -q` from the home directory to verify this.

 #### 4.2.
 CI/CD Pipeline:

 - Set up a GitHub Actions workflow (.github/workflows/ci.yml).